C3SL/hotmapper/README-en.md

 $ ./manage.py update_from_file /FILEPATH/2013_MATRICULA.csv matricula 2013 --columns="fundamental_af" --sep="|"
 ```

-The above command will update the data in the table matricula
+The above command will update the data in the table matricula.